 The legal name of our company is NeoGames S.A., and we are organized under the laws of the Grand Duchy of Luxembourg.
-We have four whollyowned subsidiaries: Neogames Systems Ltd. which is incorporated under the laws of the State of Israel; Neogames Ukraine, which is incorporated under the laws of Ukraine; Neogames S.R.O, which is incorporated under the laws the Czech Republic; and Neogames US LLP, which is incorporated under the laws of the State of Delaware.
+We have five wholly-owned subsidiaries: Neogames Systems Ltd. which is incorporated under the laws of the State of Israel; Neogames Ukraine, which is incorporated under the laws of Ukraine; Neogames S.R.O, which is incorporated under the laws the Czech Republic; NeoGames Connect S.à r.l., which is incorporated under the laws of the Grand Duchy of Luxembourg; and Neogames US LLP, which is incorporated under the laws of the State of Delaware.
 We have two entities that we hold through Neogames US LLP: one wholly-owned subsidiary, Neogames Solutions LLC, which is incorporated under the laws of the State of Delaware, and one joint venture, NeoPollard Interative LLC, in which we hold a fifty percent membership interest and which is incorporated under the laws of the State of Delaware.